Merkel's Bavarian allies humbled in historic election setback

-BERLIN (Reuters) - Chancellor Angela Merkel’s Bavarian allies suffered their worst election result since 1950 on Sunday, bleeding votes to the far-right in a setback that risks widening divisions within Germany’s crisis-prone national government.
+BERLIN/MUNICH (Reuters) - Chancellor Angela Merkel’s Bavarian allies suffered their worst election result since 1950 on Sunday, bleeding votes to the far-right in a setback that immediately raised tensions within Germany’s crisis-prone national government.

-The Christian Social Union (CSU) won 35.5 percent of the vote, an exit poll for broadcaster ARD showed, losing its absolute majority for only the second time since 1962 - an outcome sure to stoke infighting in the conservative party, already a difficult partner for Merkel in Berlin.
+The Christian Social Union (CSU) won 35.6 percent of the vote, preliminary results showed, losing its absolute majority for only the second time since 1962 - an outcome sure to stoke infighting in the conservative party, already a difficult partner for Merkel in Berlin.

 “Of course today is not an easy day for the CSU.
 We did not achieve a good result,” Bavarian premier Markus Soeder told a gathering of his party.
 “We accept the result with humility,” he said, adding that the CSU nonetheless wanted to form a stable government as soon as possible.